ouspg/CompSec/Lab5_ChipWhisperer/README.md

 If you have not used Jupyter Notebook before, it can be beneficial to complete tutorial !!Introduction_to_Jupyter!!.ipynb

 ## A) Getting started with device, jupyter and SimpleSerial protocol

-Complete ChipWhisperer basic tutorial named *PA_Intro_1-Firmware_Build_Setup.ipynb* under jupyter folder of main page.
-Purpose of this part is simply to give you some experience of the basic usage of ChipWhisperer which is required in later tasks of this lab exercise.
+**Complete ChipWhisperer basic tutorial named *PA_Intro_1-Firmware_Build_Setup.ipynb*.** Purpose of this part is simply to give you some experience of the basic usage of ChipWhisperer which is required in later tasks of this lab exercise.
 **You are not required to return anything for this task**, but it is critical that you learn to use ChipWhisperer on basic level because otherwise all other tasks are very difficult to complete.
 Basically important things what you will be doing in that tutorial are next:

 1. Learn what is SimpleSerial